A Guide To Furnace Filter Sizes (Nominal Size vs. Actual Size)

 After you have both your nominal size and actual size handy, head over to our website.

-On the home page, first select the product type (furnace filters), then select the nominal size (thickness) of your filter.
+On the home page, first select the product type (furnace filters), then select the nominal furnace filter size (thickness) of your filter.
 It's the last number written on your filter, usually between 1 to 6.

 In the example picture above the size is "1 inch".